nmovshov/planetary-collision-scripts/README.md

     + `equations_of_state.py` - Demonstrating the use of spheral's equation-of-state objects.
 [BV]
     + `load_interactive_spheral.py` - Just the `import` commands that bring spheral classes to the local namespace, for interactive exploration.
 Works best with iPython.
 [MF]
   - `shelpers.py` - A module containing some convenience methods used by the other scripts.
 This is a true python module, not an executable.
 [ID]
+  - `MATERILAS.md` - Table of material and eos selection for use in many of above scripts.
+[PH]